Do you use hashtags and hashtag tracking tools in your social media campaigns?

-Did you know that tweets with hashtags get twice as much engagement as compared to tweets without hashtags?
+Did you know that tweets with hashtags get twice as much engagement compared to tweets without hashtags?

 — Wendy's (@Wendys) March 13, 2017

 And in just the last two days, between March 17th and 19th, the hashtag has received over 400k impressions.

 Before you go tracking a hashtag, it is important to choose the right hashtag which can help you get the much-needed traction you need for your brand.